 - 1. A zoning permit is required for the subdivision of land or for a Boundary Line Adjustment (BLA). - 2.
 The total number of parcels resulting from a Boundary Line Adjustment (BLA) will not be greater than the number of parcels that existed prior to the proposed BLA.
 The BLA will not make complying lots nonconforming and it will not increase the nonconformance of any existing lot. - 3.
-All lots created by or resulting from subdivision shall conform to all regulations governing the zoning district in which the property is located. - A. Minor Subdivision: A division of land resulting in no more than two (2) lots within a three-year period requires an administrative permit. - B. Major Subdivision: A division of land resulting in more than two (2) lots within a threeyear period, or where a portion of the land falls in a different district, a Conditional Use and Site Plan Review are required. - 4.
-A contiguous parcel of land in the town of Greensboro may be subdivided into no more than four (4) lots in any given 12-month period unless in conjunction with a PUD approved by the Development Review Board in accordance with Article 4.9 Planned Unit Development.
+All lots created by or resulting from subdivision shall conform to all regulations governing the zoning district in which the property is located. - (a) Minor Subdivision: A division of land resulting in no more than two (2) lots within a three-year period requires Conditional Use approval by the DRB. - (b) Major Subdivision: A division of land resulting in more than two (2) lots within a threeyear period, or where a portion of the land falls in a different district, a Conditional Use approval and Site Plan Review by the DRB are required. - 4.
+A contiguous parcel of land in the town of Greensboro may be subdivided into no more than four (4) lots in any given 12-month period unless in conjunction with a PUD approved by the Development Review Board in accordance with Article 4.9 Planned Unit Development. - 5.
+Subdivision and BLA Application requirements: - (a) All relevant State permits must be obtained. - (b) A survey map prepared by a licensed surveyor within the last twenty-four months which includes existing and proposed property lines, lot lines, boundary dimensions, location of roads, driveways, ROWs, easements, culverts, waterways, wetlands, floodplains, existing structures, wells, septic systems. - (c) Recording fee and other local fees. - (d) The Town Clerk of Greensboro shall not record any deed which evidences a subdivision of land unless the Development Review Board certifies that such subdivision is in compliance with town zoning and subdivision regulations and after the appeal period and all appeals are considered.

-Application requirements:

-- 1. All relevant State permits must be obtained. - 2.
-A survey map prepared by a licensed surveyor which includes existing and proposed property lines, lot lines, boundary dimensions, location of roads, driveways, ROWs, easements, culverts, waterways, wetlands, floodplains, existing structures, wells, septic systems. - 3.
-Recording fee and other local fees. - 4.
-The Town Clerk of Greensboro shall not record any deed which evidences a subdivision of land unless the ZA certifies that such subdivision is in compliance with town zoning and subdivision regulations and after the appeal period and all appeals are considered.
-The ZA may refer any subdivision to the Development Review Board, if deemed necessary.

 - (E) The AO shall not issue a Zoning Permit unless an application, fee, plot plan and any other approvals required by the regulation have been properly submitted.
-The AO shall, within 30 days of submission of application, data, and approvals, either issue, deny, or refer a zoning permit to the Development Review Board (DRB).
+The AO shall, within 30 days of submission of a complete application, data, and approvals, either issue, deny, or refer a zoning permit to the Development Review Board (DRB).
 If denied, the AO shall so notify the applicant in writing, stating the reasons therefore.
 If the Zoning Permit is approved, all activities authorized by its issuance shall be completed within two years of its date of issue, or the Zoning Permit shall become null and void and reapplication to complete any activities shall be required.
-The AO may renew such an application before the expiration period provided that the proposed development still meets the criteria of the permit issued. - (F) Whenever an application goes before the DRB all adjoining landowners shall be notified by mail, by the DRB's clerk, at least fifteen days in advance of the hearing, of the date and time of the hearing and shall be provided with a copy of the permit.
-However, failure to make this notification shall not constitute grounds for nullifying the results of such a hearing.
-In addition, all notices required by Vermont law shall be given. - (G) Permit Posting Requirements.
+The AO may renew such an application before the expiration period provided that the proposed development still meets the criteria of the permit issued. - (F) Permit Posting Requirements.
 Within three days following the issuance of a zoning permit, the AO shall post a copy of the permit in the Town Clerk's office until the expiration of the appeal period.
 The applicant must also post a permit notice, in a form prescribed by the Town, within view of the public right-of-way most nearly adjacent to the subject property until the time for appeals has passed.
-The notice shall contain a statement of the appeal period and information as to where a full description of the project and approval can be found.

-(H) All applications require drawings to scale.
+The notice shall contain a statement of the appeal period and information as to where a full description of the project and approval can be found. - (G) All applications require drawings to scale.